coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 install_plugin Capistrano::Puma::Nginx  # if you want to upload a nginx site template
 ```

-Now we'll want to configure Puma on the server, since our local Puma configuration isn't great.
-Create a new file at `/var/www//trackerr/shared/config/puma.rb`, enter the following:
+Now we'll want to configure Puma on the server, since our local Puma configuration won't work for the EC2 instance.
+On your EC2 server, create a new file at `/var/www/trackerr/shared/config/puma.rb`, enter the following:

 ```
-# trackerr/config/puma.production.rb
 # Change to match your CPU core count
 workers 2